 For the classic left voter, he still represents the deep division in French society between the political elite and the public.
 Macron likes to see himself as the unblocker of France and the face of political insurgence against the elite.
 But the newcomer has been called unauthentic (it recently came out that Macron spent a total of €120,000 trying to launch his campaign while serving as a minister), while his former boss Valls has called his movement "populism-lite."
-It's also worth nothing that

 At the same time Macron knows how to tease the classic left, as he did by announcing his run for presidency in Bobigny in the Parisian banlieues, where five years of PS government has done little to ease the inequality on outside Paris' front door.
 He advocates a more liberal approach to labor laws and businesses, while holding on to a social core; a position that might have mirrored that of Republican Alain Juppé (who lost the primaries to Fillon).

 Macron would do well to keep up the role of provocateur until 27 April.
 The question is how long this "young and popular" status will keep him afloat as the cages of politics begin to surround him.
 So far, his movement has garnered hundreds of thousands of supporters and polls have been showing a hopeful belief in his candidacy.
 It is still not sure whether he will be able to take on the established parties in this lonesome run for the office.